salnochi/rps/README.md

 Source:
 There are two source files in the "src" folder.
 - rps_cli.c = source file for use in a linux based command line interface
+- rps_cli-01.c = source file for use in a linux based command line interface with basic GUI with ncurses
 - rps_gui.c = source file for a graphical user interface in linux using GTK

 Logging: